tfretze/freezesecurity/content/posts/securityPlus.md

 ---
-title: "Security + Post Exam Study Guide"
+title: "Security + Certification Exam Study Guide"
 date: 2022-07-30T12:33:24+10:00
 draft: false
 summary: I recently passed the security plus exam and would like to share some good resources and tips which helped me through it.
 cover:
     image: img/CompTIA_Security.png
+categories: ["Certifications"]
 ---

 ----

 ### Intro

 The security plus is an entry level certification for cyber security.
-I completed it as it was a requirement for my employment at my current company and is also a good certification to have on your resume.
-I found the course content very extensive and it gave me a base level understanding of many different cyber security concepts and topics.
-What i didn't like about the course was the rope learning of these topics and their acronyms, I have a very practical brain and definitely learn better when there is an example or lab to reinforce my learning.
-If what you are looking for is a basic level of understanding for all the major topics of cybersecurity, Security plus has definitely got you covered.
+I found the course content very extensive, and it gave me a base level understanding of many different cyber security concepts and topics.
+The exam was challenging for me in that I probably did not give it the respect it deserved in terms of allocating enough time to study.
+What I didn't like about the course was the rope learning of these topics and their acronyms, I have a very practical brain and learn better when there is an example or lab to reinforce my learning.
+If what you are looking for is a basic level of understanding for all the major topics of cybersecurity, Security plus has got you covered.

 ### Tips